pranitastudent/T-shirt-Shop-Project/README.md

 <p> I received inspiration for this project from The Debenhams Store Site </p>

 <p> I would like to acknowledge The Code Institute tutors for there immense help and guidance during this project.
-A very special thanks to Tim Nelson who aided me to debug and create my discount function in my cart.views and Checkout.Views.
+A very special thanks to Tim Nelson who aided me to debug my discount function in my cart.views and checkout.views and helped to point out what is required.
 A special thanks to Anna Greaves who helped me debug my Contact Form Code.
 A special thank-you to Xavier who taught me how to execute the logging method when trying to debug code. </p>